 Or maybe you have a plain Jane gift box you want to jazz up or even a cardboard box you want to decorate.
 Either way, this post should have you covered – lots of gift box decoration ideas with stunning results!

-Like the construction of this DIY gift box, these decoration ideas are all incredible simple and don’t require expensive materials or tools, complicated techniques or a lot of time.
+Like the construction of this DIY gift box, these decoration ideas are all incredibly simple and don’t require expensive materials or tools, complicated techniques or a lot of time.
 I have none of those things!
 Most of the materials I had at home or ‘borrowed’ from my mother-in-law.
 (I say borrowed – she will get them back attached to the box in all likelihood).

 Materials for decorating your cardboard box or DIY gift box